genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

 .. image:: images/Microbiome_PCoA.png

-What is the difference between the PCA and PCoA?
-Both methods are used to visualize the data, but different mathematical approaches are applied to the data.
+Both PCA and PCoA are used to visualize the data, but different mathematical approaches are applied to the data.

+.. note:: **What is the difference between the PCA and PCoA?**

           The purpose of PCA is to represent as much of the variation as possible in the first few axes.
 For this, first, the variables are centred to have a mean of zero and then the axes are rotated (and re-scaled).
 In the end, we have two axes: the first one contains as much variation as possible, the second one contains as much of the remaining variation as possible, etc.

+          The PCoA takes uses a different approach, the one based on the distance between data points.
+First, the PCoA projects the distances into Euclidean space in a larger number of dimensions (we need n-1 dimensions for n data points).
+PCoA puts the fisrt point at the origin, the second one along the first axis, then adds the third one so that the distance to the first two is correct (it means adding the second axis) ans so on, until all the points are added.
+To get back to two dimensions, we apply a PCA on the newly constructed points and capture the largest amount of variation from the n-1 dimensional space.

+!!!

 Congratulations!
 You've just gone through the entire tutorial!